-2 For this purpose, "Adjusted Equity" shall mean the equity under IFRS, less minority interests, plus capital notes and shareholders' loans provided, all in accordance with the consolidated financial statements of the Company.
+For this purpose, "Adjusted Equity" shall mean the equity under IFRS, less minority interests, plus capital notes and shareholders' loans provided, all in accordance with the condensed consolidated interim financial statements of the Company.

-3 For this purpose, "Total Balance" shall mean the total consolidated balance, according to the IFRS rules and in accordance with the consolidated financial statements of the Company.
-"Adjusted Equity" shall mean - equity under IFRS rules, plus minority interests, Capital Note and all shareholders' loan to be provided, all in accordance with the consolidated financial statements of the Company
+For this purpose, "Total Balance" shall mean the total consolidated balance, according to the IFRS rules and in accordance with the condensed consolidated interim financial statements of the Company.
+"Adjusted Equity" shall mean - equity under IFRS rules, plus minority interests, Capital Note and all shareholders' loan to be provided, all in accordance with the condensed consolidated interim financial statements of the Company